elevatelearning/el-site/content/insights/how-to-design-impactful-learning-experiences/index.md

 ![Authority](./authority.jpg)

-**3) Authority**
+## 3) Authority

 Reputable, experienced and knowledgable subject matter experts, programme managers or learning designers also help to create relevant and impactful learning experiences.
 If the participant feels that the source isn’t accomplished enough in their field, or doesn’t have the requisite experience or knowledge to be delivering the training, it will not be as successful in achieving the learning objectives that you design and aim to meet.

-> “If your CEO teaches a course on leadership, your employees will be inspired to take that course because of proximity and relevancy.
-Your CEO is known to every employee and the CEO’s leadership advice is relevant to the employees’ career advancement.” _—_ [_2020 LinkedIn Workplace Learning Report_](https://learning.linkedin.com/resources/workplace-learning-report)
+> If your CEO teaches a course on leadership, your employees will be inspired to take that course because of proximity and relevancy.
+Your CEO is known to every employee and the CEO’s leadership advice is relevant to the employees’ career advancement. _—_ [_2020 LinkedIn Workplace Learning Report_](https://learning.linkedin.com/resources/workplace-learning-report)

 Having a figure of authority as the face of your programme, for example, by talking through concepts, personal experiences or simply introducing the programme through video content, podcasts or as part of your course collateral, will assist with convincing adult learners that a course or training programme is worth their time and engagement.